 Hedgehog:

-The directed space-space-space volume element in M.A.R.T.
+The directed space-space-space volume element (Ξ123) in M.A.R.T.
 The element can be outwardly-directed, like the spines on a hedgehog, or — a somewhat less comfortable image (for the hedgehog) — inwardly-directed.

 Hybridization:

 When different orbitals in the same electron shell, like an s-orbital and a p-orbital, resonate together since they are occupying the same volume of space.
-This combination of their electron densities changes their shape in order to achieve greater symmetry and stability.
+This combination of their electron densities changes their shape in order to achieve greater symmetry, stability, and therefore, lowest energy.
 (See Understanding Electrons: Hybridization for more detail.)
-Boron (B) is the first element on the periodic table that experiences hybridization of its electron shell.

 Hydrogen ‘bond’: